kimoppalfens/kimoppalfens.github.io/_posts/2017-04-05-Setting up an SCCM Labo using Powershell Direct - Part 4.md

 - Download Package Content (sourcefiles)
 - Inject Hyper-V into offline image

-All the sourcefiles needed in any of the scripts have been grouped togehter in a single SCCM Package (without program).
+All the sourcefiles needed in any of the scripts have been grouped together in a single SCCM Package (without program).
 A "download package content" step is used to download all these sourcefiles locally to the harddisk of the NUC.

 The location is saved to a variable called "sources" so we can re-use this location later in the task-sequence to move the files to where we want them to be.